putyourlightson/craft-blitz-cloud/README.md

 ## Usage

-Once installed, you should select the following components in the Blitz plugin settings:
+Once installed, the following components should be selected in the Blitz plugin settings:

 - **Cache Storage**: `Craft Cloud Storage`
 - **Cache Generator**: `Craft Cloud Generator`